Kitware/CMake/Help/prop_test/RESOURCE_GROUPS.rst

 The ``RESOURCE_GROUPS`` property tells CTest what resources a test expects to use grouped in a way meaningful to the test.
-The test itself must read the :ref:`environment variables <ctest-hardware-environment-variables>` to determine which resources have been allocated to each group.
+The test itself must read the :ref:`environment variables <ctest-resource-environment-variables>` to determine which resources have been allocated to each group.
 For example, each group may correspond to a process the test will spawn when executed.